Travis Morrison: "Retirement" and current activities

 In the summer of 2009, Morrison's official website was updated to state that he has retired from making music, and that there will be no more shows, records or bands.
 When The Dismemberment Plan reunited for shows in early 2011, Morrison said of the 'retirement', "I think I just didn’t have any plans for any solo music, and I just think I thought it sounded funny to say I was retiring ...
 I mean, it seems more fun than to say, 'I have no plans.'"
-Morrison currently works as the director of commercial development for The Huffington Post, and currently plays in a band called Time Travel with Matt Walsh of The Forms.
 In March 2011, he told Glide Magazine that Time Travel plans on making an album.
 In May 2012, D.C. label Bad Friend Records released a 7" of previously unheard material the Travis Morrison Hellfighters recorded before breaking up.